 2. Research the average GPAs and admission rates for the colleges on your list.
 Make notes on these statistics so you can refer to them later.
 To find the admission rate and average GPA at any school, Google "college name" + "admission requirements" + "PrepScholar".
 We've compiled all the information in a database to make it simpler for you!

 3. Compare your GPA to the average GPAs that you find at your schools.
+A good way to do this is with a chart, such as the blank one we've included below that you can fill in.
+Once you've found average GPAs, compare them to your own.
 Are you above or below average?
 Most schools will give you unweighted GPA statistics, so if your GPA is weighted make sure to take this into consideration.

 4. If you're above the average, that's great news!
 It most likely means that you have a good chance of admission.
 If you're below the average, you may still have a chance depending on how far off you are.
 This just means the school will probably be a reach for you.